SilentImp/performance_article/eng.md

 There are two ways of measuring performance: synthetic, in a controlled environment and RUM (real user measurements) where data is being collected from real users in production.

-We will use synthetic tests and assume that our project uses GitLab with its build-in CI for project deployment.
+In this article, we will use synthetic tests and assume that our project uses GitLab with its built-in CI for project deployment.

 ### Library and its size as a metric

 Let's assume you decided to develop a library and publish it to the NPM.
 You want to keep it light, much lighter than competitors, so it has less influence on result project end size.
-And thus save clients traffic, sometimes traffic he paying for.
+And thus saving clients traffic, sometimes traffic they are paying for.
 Also, allowing a project to be loaded faster, which is pretty important in light of growing mobile share and new markets with slow connection speed and fragmented internet coverage.

 ### Package for measuring library size

-To keep size of the library as small as possible we need to watch how it changes.
+To keep the size of your library as small as possible we need to watch how it changes.
 But how to do it?
 We may use package [Size Limit](https://github.com/ai/size-limit/) created by [Andrey Sitnik](https://sitnik.ru/) from [Evil Martians](https://evilmartians.com/).

 Let's install it: